auxoncorp/modality-probe/modality-probe-capi/README.md

 # `modality-probe-capi`

+A C API for Modality Probe.

 ## Overview
 `modality-probe-capi` is a library with a C API that can be used to record events into a probe’s log, share snapshots across probes, report a probe’s log to a collector, and provide way to associate Modality's log with your other logging infrastructure.
-The library is also targeted by the code and manifest generation that the CLI does<!--link to cli -->.
+The library is also targeted by the code and manifest generation that the CLI does.

 ## Getting Started